The student news site of Carlmont High School in Belmont, California.

 Enjoying a song does not equate to supporting the actions of its creator.
 The fact is, most casual listeners don’t care what kind of person is making their favorite tracks.
 Such indifference towards the creator means an artist’s misconduct has no real influence on their audience as long as their music does not reflect it.

-Additionally, there is a difference in physical support between listening to songs and actions like buying merch, attending a concert, or collecting albums.
+Additionally, there is a difference between casual listening compared to actions like buying merch, attending a concert, or collecting albums.
 One individual makes nearly no impact on streaming revenue: Apple Music pays $0.01 per stream, Amazon Music pays $0.004, and Spotify as little as a meager $0.0033.

 If even the three cents for ten streams causes a guilty conscience, other options could be searching for lyric videos or audios on social media platforms.